bloovis/csup/guide/content/docs/gettingstarted/Csup-Configuration.md

 If true, and you top-post, Sup will tell you that you are a bad person and will prompt you to confirm that before posting.
-This will be true when a default config.yaml is generated, but are considered false if not explicitly specified.
+By default this is true.

 ### Ask for fields